Porges/ways-to-play/src/games/morabaraba/morabaraba.md

   position="right"
   src="../../articles/mill-games/large_merels_with_diagonals.svg"
   alt="" %}
-Standard <Noun lang="st">Morabaraba</Noun> is played on the large mill board with diagonals.
+Standard <span class="noun" lang="st">Morabaraba</span> is played on the large mill board with diagonals.
 {% imageEnd %}

 During the placement phase, players must place a single piece on any vacant